aditya1876/MyArchSetup/MyInstallProcess.md

     	systemctl enable ntpd
     	systemctl enable bluetooth

-    	sudo systemctl daemon-reload (reload all daemons)
+    	systemctl daemon-reload (reload all daemons)
-    	(more on bluetooth set up later)
+    	(bluetooth config)
+        (set up such that output device for audio switches to bluetooth when new divice is connected) vim /etc/pulse/default.pa
+    	add the following at the bottom
+    	# automatically switch to newly-connected devices
+    	load-module module-switch-on-connect

+    	(autostart bluetooth adapter at restart)
+    	vim /etc/bluetooth/main.conf
+    	(uncomment and update the following under [policy] section at the bottom AutoEnable=true
     21. exit out of chroot and reboot exit umount -l /mnt